A mother’s intuition is so strong; it’s sometimes overwhelming.

 I couldn’t put my finger on it at the time.
 I thought All mothers experience this anguish.
 You’ll get over it soon enough.

 As much as I loved my job, I had a difficult time tearing myself away from my son.
 And, it wasn’t because I was absurdly in love with him–which I was.
 It was much more than that.

 I wasn’t just leaving a three-year-old with his grandparents–like millions of mothers do daily.

 A child with hundreds of things to know about for the day to run smoothly.

-More so, a child who’s health issues weren’t clear to me yet.
+More so, a child whose health issues weren’t clear to me yet.
 My gut told me something wasn’t right.

-In my time at work, I had to rush home on at least two occasions to tend to a pale, lethargic, and very sick little boy who’s uncontrollable vomiting was also not explainable.
+In my time at work, I had to rush home on at least two occasions to tend to a pale, lethargic, and very sick little boy.

 My worry consumed me.

-Even though it only happened 3-4 times a year, I spent the rest of the year worrying about those horrific vomiting episodes to occur.
+Even though it only happened 3-4 times a year, I spent the rest of the year worrying.

 After three years of part-time work in the classroom, I had this sense that I just needed to stay home with him.
 He was officially going to be of school age the following year, and I knew in my gut that I needed to be his teacher.